nyCloud/stack_edit_notes/Doc/prior_map_server.md

 	:return: ndarray with shape (n, 2) indicate occupancy probablities
 	"""
 ```
-Please remember all the input points and vectors should be under `ENU** coordinate.
-The param pts indicates radar point cloud, which cloud be of shape (n, 3) or (n, 2) as the last column could be omitted.
+Please remember all the input points and vectors should be under **ENU** coordinate.
+The param `pts` indicates radar point cloud, which cloud be of shape (n, 3) or (n, 2) as the last column could be omitted.
+The param `cov_vec` indicates

 ```python